Brunomm96/Brunomm96/README.md

 ## About me ##

-Over 10 years working in the Information Technology area, graduated in Systems Analysis and Development at UNICAMP and currently work as a Full Stack Developer
+Over 10 years working in the Information Technology area, graduated in Systems Analysis and Development at UNICAMP and currently working as a Full Stack Developer

 ## Links ##